DevelopingCoffee/preposition_sense_disambiguation/flair_sense_disambiguation/Readme.md

 The trainer can be started with the train-method.
 As parameter this method takes the directory for the **csv**-formatted training files.
 Standard is '_data/_'.

 The predictor can be started with the predict-method.
-As parameter this method takes a list of sentences to predict and a tokenizer to use.
-If the option to 'use an external tokenizer' is set (see below), then the second argument will be ignored.
-Standard tokenizer is SegTok (will be used when no tokenizer specified).
+As parameter this method takes a list of sentences to predict.
+Standard tokenizer is SegTok.
 A list of predictions will be returned.

 ### Directories